wessenstam/stageworkshop/guidebook.md

 ## Prerequisites ##

-1. Tested on Mac, probably works on Linux.
+1. Tested on Mac and Ubuntu.
+2. On Mac, requires https://brew.sh installed.
-2. A terminal, command line: git, jq, and sshpass.
+3. A terminal, command line: git, jq, and sshpass.

 ### Acknowledgements ###

 The entire Global Technical Sales Enablement team has delivered an amazing amount of content and automation for Nutanix TechSummits and Workshops.
  Along with the Corporate SE team automation gurus, it has been a pleasure to work with all of them and this work stands on the shoulder of those giants.
  Thank you!

 ### For the Impatient ###